Helsingxx/Dining-Philosophers/README.md

 ```
 Do not run the simulation with excessively high or low positive values,
-otherwise the simulation might fail depending on the hardware it is ran.
+otherwise the simulation might fail depending on the hardware on which it is ran.
 ```

 <h1> Usage </h1>